Skip to content

 The short-circuit current rating has to match the prospective fault current available at the assembly's point of connection.
 That figure comes from the upstream supply and protective devices in the electrical study, and the busbars, bracing and incoming device all have to be coordinated to it.
 Under-rating an assembly against the available fault current is a serious safety failure, because the assembly is then not verified to survive the fault it could actually see.

-The IP rating describes the enclosure's protection against solid objects and water ingress, and it follows from the environment.
+The IP rating, defined in IEC 60529, describes the enclosure's protection against solid objects and water ingress, and it follows from the environment.
 A clean control room differs sharply from a washdown area in a food plant, where higher ingress protection and stainless construction are common.
-The IP rating interacts directly with thermal management, because a sealed enclosure that keeps water out also keeps heat in, which is why the cooling method has to be solved together with the ingress requirement rather than after it.
-The IP rating system defines these protection classes.
+The IP rating interacts directly with thermal management, because a sealed enclosure that keeps water out also keeps heat in, so the cooling method is solved together with the ingress requirement rather than after it.

-Arc flash awareness belongs in this same group.
-An arc flash is the energy released by an electrical fault arc, and the available energy depends on the fault current and the clearing time of the upstream protection.
-Awareness of arc flash exposure influences how an assembly is maintained, how it is labelled, and how internal access is arranged, and it reinforces why the fault current and protection coordination from the electrical study cannot be treated as someone else's problem.
-The concept of arc flash is well documented, and the practical handling of it on Australian sites sits within the Work Health and Safety duties for plant.
+Arc flash belongs in the same group.
+The energy released by a fault arc depends on the fault current and the clearing time of the upstream protection, and the exposure influences how an assembly is maintained, labelled and accessed.
+It is another reason the fault current and protection coordination from the electrical study cannot be treated as someone else's problem; the practical handling on Australian sites sits within the Work Health and Safety duties for plant.

 Thermal management and heat dissipation